Backlang-Org/backlang-org.github.io/docs/create-your-first-project.md

 Start coding in the newly generated `Program.back` file.

-> 💡You can use any texteditor but for better experience install our [official VS Code Extension](https://marketplace.visualstudio.com/items?itemName=furesoft.back) with syntax highlighting and code completion.
+> 💡 You can use any texteditor but for better experience install our [official VS Code Extension](https://marketplace.visualstudio.com/items?itemName=furesoft.back) with syntax highlighting and code completion.

 To start the compilation progress write in terminal
 ```bash
 dotnet build
 ```

-> 💡If you use another target than .Net you have to figure out by yourself how to run it
+> 💡 If you use another target than .Net you have to figure out by yourself how to run it

 To run the generated .Net programm
 ```bash